ACLS Certification - Official Site | Powered by CPR.com

 Summary

 Atropine is an anticholinergic, otherwise known as a parasympathetic blocker.
 It blocks the parasympathetic nervous system, allowing the sympathetic to dominate, thus raising the heart rate.
 It increases output from the SA node and conduction through the AV node.
+For a visual recap of the concepts discussed, including mechanism and indications, watch this summary on treating Arrhythmia with Atropine.

 More Free Resources to Keep You at Your Best